Updated April 2026

 9.1/10

-This is the one.
-If you travel a few times a year and want a single airline credit card that handles flights, dining, and everyday spend without tracking quarterly category bonuses, the Sapphire Preferred is where you start.
-5x points on flights booked through Chase Travel, 3x on dining, 2x on all other travel.
-The points are Ultimate Rewards, which transfer to 14 airline and hotel partners including United, Southwest, Air France, and Singapore Airlines at 1:1.
+This is the card.
+If you want one card that handles flights, dining, everyday spend, and transfers to airline partners without requiring a spreadsheet to manage, the Sapphire Preferred is where you start.
+5x points on flights booked through Chase Travel, 3x on dining, 3x on online groceries, 3x on select streaming, 2x on all other travel.
+The points are Chase Ultimate Rewards, which transfer 1:1 to 14 airline and hotel partners: United, Southwest, Air France, Singapore Airlines, Hyatt, Marriott, and eight others.

-The 60,000 point welcome bonus is worth around $750 through Chase's travel portal or potentially $1,200 or more if you transfer to a partner airline and book a Saver Award at the right time.
-The $95 annual fee is one of the lowest in the premium rewards category.
-A $50 annual hotel credit through Chase Travel offsets the fee further without requiring behavior changes.
+The 60,000 point welcome bonus is worth $750 minimum through Chase's travel portal and up to $1,200 or more if you transfer to a partner airline and book a Saver Award at the right time.
+A $50 annual hotel credit through Chase Travel offsets part of the fee without requiring any change in behavior.
+Primary rental car coverage globally is included, a benefit most $95 cards do not touch.

 Earn Rate Quality